 - General business credits

 - Net operating losses (limited to 80% of taxable income)

 5. Use Tax-Free Ways to Extract Income

 Salary, bonuses, and distributions of your share of business profits are taxable.
 However, there are ways in which you can possibly benefit from your business’s success without triggering the tax.
 Consider talking to your accountant about:

 - Tax-free fringe benefits, including medical coverage, health savings accounts, and retirement plans.

 - Loans by the business to you on a no- or low-interest basis.
 If the loan interest is below IRS-set rates (also known as Applicable Federal Rates), the business may have to report interest from this arrangement.
 But with interest rates low, this isn’t too costly these days.

-Learn more about the types of income that are tax-free.
+Learn more about tax avoidance strategies for small businesses and the types of income that are tax-free.